crookedstorm/fibsrv/README.md

 looking for and find the patterns that actually help you decide if that SLA you agreed to was a bad idea.

-## Some Tests
+## Beating on it

 The benchmarks and tests in the go code looked promising, but I know that I'd done nothing to stop golang from just running out of threads as it takes load

-When I cranked up `rakyll/hey` a little, I got what I was after (even using the precalculated array of numbers):
+When I cranked up `rakyll/hey` a little (to 250 workers and 600 requests), I thought I had what I was after (even using the precalculated array of numbers):
 ```
  hey -n 600 -c 250 http://localhost:3000/api/fibonacci/20